DamnDanielV/bootcamp-zero_day/README.md

-# This proyect is about basics steps with Vagrant, Linux, Git
+# This is a project about Emacs, Vi, Linux, Git and a commands